Tuesday, April 2, 2024

 I also didn't understand that a different type of personality than my own could exist.
 I think a lot of people see themselves and their own thoughts and feelings and think that other people are the same, but I have discovered over time that different kinds of personalities exist.

 I imagined Hubbard as one of two things that I thought I could understand.
-I thought he either was honest and sincere OR that he was a lying conman and sought perhaps wealth enough to live a good life and never have to work.
+I thought he either was honest and sincere OR that he was a lying conman and sought perhaps wealth enough to live a good life and to never have to work again.

 I didn't imagine that other possibilities existed.